maliksaad84/Deep-Learning-Based-Collision-Avoidance/README.md

 # Predictive Model For Collision Detection
-This is a demonstration of collision-detection and driving using a feedforward neural network from Interactive Robotics Lab at Arizona State University.
+This is a demonstration of collision-detection and driving using a feedforward neural network.

 ## Requirements